henryolives/fend-project-memory-game/README.md

 * [Contributing](#contributing)

 ## Installation
---Download the zip copy of the repository.
+* Download the zip copy of the repository.
---copy the 'fend-project-memory-game-master-master' folder to a desired location on your computer --double-click on the index file to open the game.
+* copy the 'fend-project-memory-game-master-master' folder to a desired location on your computer
+* double-click on the index file to open the game.

 ## Instructions